NETWAYS/icinga-installer/README.md

 # Simple installer for the Icinga software stack

-The `icinga-installer` installer is a tool to install and manage you Icinga instance.
+The `icinga-installer` installer is a tool to install and manage your Icinga instance.
 It is based on Puppet and uses `YAML` configuration.

 ## Requirements: